nathansb2022/security_group_add/README.md

-# security_grpup_add
+# security_grup_add
-Add your members to a local security group
+Add your members to a local security group written in powershell.
+Dug this gem up from a while ago.